Vegan chicken noodle soup is seriously comforting, warming, and nourishing. So simple and quick to prepare yet packed full of flavour.

 - 4 cloves garlic minced or fine diced.
-Or 1 tbsp of dried.
+Or 1 tablespoon of dried.

-- 150 g Quorn vegan pieces Either fresh or frozen.
-Alternatively use tofu, soy curls, white beans.
+- 150 grams Quorn vegan pieces Either fresh or frozen.
+Alternatively use tofu, soy curls, white beans or mushrooms.
 Use more than the stated quantity if preferred.

-- 200 g noodle pasta I used tagliatelle/ribbon pasta.
+- 200 grams pasta noodles I used tagliatelle/ribbon pasta.
 Use gluten-free noodles if necessary.
+Use more if preferred.